Last Updated on December 13, 2020

-Peru is in the Southern Hemisphere, so their seasons are the opposite of those in the U.S. The Inca Trail is located in Our summer is their winter, but it’s also the dry season, so many trekkers plan a trip from May – September.
+Peru is in the South America, so their seasons are the opposite of those in the U.S. The Inca Trail is located in Our summer is their winter, but it’s also the dry season, so many trekkers plan a trip from May – September.
 I traveled in November, and we had a steady drizzle for a good part of 2 out of 4 days, but the scenery was greener due to the rain.

 Be sure you have what you’ll need for your season: bring sunscreen and UPF clothing for the dry season, and extra socks and quick-dry clothes during the rainy season.

-- Check out Cusco seasonal average temperatures and rainfall from Holiday-Weather.com
+- Check out more info on Cusco seasonal average temperatures and rainfall from Holiday-Weather.com

 - Inca Trail climate info from IncaTrail-Peru.com

-If your trek includes this, you’ll be provided with a duffel bag with a maximum weight of 6kg (or 13lbs, 3.6oz) that the porters will carry for you during the day.
+Most treks include use of a duffel bag that the porters will carry for you during the day.
+This bag has a maximum weight of 6kg (or 13lbs, 3.6oz).
 While you trek, you’ll carry a day pack including water, a jacket, camera, sunscreen, or any items you’ll need before evening.
 You might be inclined to take extra and spread the weight to your day pack, but I strongly encourage trekkers to carry as little as possible during the day.

 With clothing, the biggest concern should be warmth, sun protection and keeping dry.
-You won’t have much energy for photos, and honestly no one cares how many times you’ve worn your pants.
-Except the llamas.
-They’re super judge-y.
+You won’t have much energy for photos along the trail, and honestly no one cares how many times you’ve worn your pants.
+(Except the llamas.
+They’re super judge-y.)

 Inca Trail Packing List

-- Pants: 3 pair.
+- Pants: 2-3 pair.
 I brought the Prana Monarch convertible (zip-off) pant, the Bettona Boyfriend pant from Athleta and yoga pants/tights to sleep in.
 I love all of the Athleta hiking pants – check them out here.

-- Tops: 4 short sleeve t-shirts and 1-2 long sleeve.
+- Tops: 3-4 short sleeve t-shirts and 1-2 long sleeve.
 Some blogs I read recommended wool, but I preferred quick-dry performance fabrics.
-I slept in that day’s shirt to save space.
+I slept in that day’s shirt to save space in my pack.

 - A fleece pullover